robertkowalski/magnolia-cli/README.md

 To see what commands are available simply enter  `mgnl -h` (or `mgnl --help`)

 ```
+jumpstart             download and prepare Magnolia CMS for light dev.
+start                 start up a Magnolia CMS instance.
+To stop it, enter CTRL+C.
 add-availability      add component availability.
 build                 scan a node_modules folder for npm packages with the keyword "magnolia-light-module" (in package.json) and extract them to a directory of choice.
 create-component      create a component and optionally add availability for it.
 create-light-module   create a light module.
 create-page           create a page template.
-jumpstart             download and prepare Magnolia CMS for light dev.
 setup                 extract "mgnl-cli-prototypes" folder and "mgnl-cli.json" file to have a custom configuration.
 help [cmd]            display help for [cmd]
 ```